 Some thinkers think that if there is a God, then God will know all about the future, because otherwise bad things might happen.
 About ten years ago I spent a few years trying to refute one such view as neatly as possible (see my result here), during which attempt I found a new theodicy (which I called "The Odyssey Theodicy" for no good reason) and discovered the mathematical proof that there is a God (who is not immutable) that I have recently been tidying up.
 Today I thought of this title to go with my original refutation; basically, my original thought was that God's power over God's creation gives God plenty of ability to know that good will definitely happen, without God needing to know all about the future.
 However, despite now having the sort of title that I like, for my thought, I find that I now have little interest in expressing as neatly as possible such academic thoughts.
 That is because my thought is so obvious that the view that I was refuting must have existed for some other reason than simply not knowing that thought.
 Could that view not have been clearer about its reasons, I wonder.
 But, that is just the academic way, it seems.
-(I imagine that my current proof will end up the same way, lost in pointlessness; but, the more things stay the same, the more they change.)
-Anyway, I also think that finding new theodicies is pretty pointless; consider this analogy: it is the first day of school, and things do not go well.
+I also now think that finding new theodicies is pretty pointless, though; consider this analogy: it is the first day of school, and things do not go well.
 And of course, you learn very little; but of course, that is no reason to have no first day of school.
 And the evidence that, if there is a Creator of all things, then it is an evil Creator, is a bit like that: if all of this was created by such a power, then there is very likely to be life after death (like further school days after the first, and then life after school, a life enhanced by prior schooling) because that would be better, and no less possible than this life; and so the worse this life is, the more likely there is to be life after death, if there is a God.
 The logic of such arguments is simple, and undeniable, and so the way the problem of evil is hyped up by mainstream analytic philosophers of religion is, clearly, pure rhetoric.